Skip to Main Content

 Steps in Searching for the Best Evidence

-1. Create a searchable question using PICO, SPIDER, SPICE, or ECLIPSE
+1. Create a searchable question using PICO or PCC

 2. Know the type of question (domain) you are searching and the type of research studies or designs that go with that type of question/domain.